What If You Chose Investing 1000 Dollars in 2025?

 Amazon (AMZN)

-Amazon combines e-commerce with cloud services through AWS.
+Amazon combines e-commerce operations with cloud services through AWS, creating a diversified business model.
 The stock started 2025 at $220.22 and closed at $230.82.

 Investing 1000 dollars in Amazon achieved limited growth, reaching about $1,048, with a return of roughly +4.8%.